-In Chromeleon, a wizard is available to guide you through the qualification process:

-- On the Chromeleon 7 Console: Click Tools > Instrument Qualification > Installation Qualification. - In the Chromeleon 6.8 Browser: Click Qualification > Instruments IQ.
+In the Chromeleon software, a wizard is available to guide you through the qualification process.
+On the Chromeleon 7 Console: Click Tools > Instrument Qualification > Installation Qualification.

 Follow the instructions in the Instruments Installation Qualification Operating Instructions.
 The manual provides information about the required materials and detailed instructions.